Our academic streams align with the University of Melbourne’s undergraduate degrees. They

 are designed to give students an idea of where their future studies might take them.
 Students have the opportunity to attend classes on the University of Melbourne campus, study with university lecturers and prepare for tertiary study.

-For those interested in studying a Bachelor of Arts Degree, this stream will give you a fascinating insight into the world of the humanities and social sciences.
-You will learn about the diverse world in which we live by exploring the psychology of being human and what makes you think and behave the way you do; the role of media and communications and how advertising impacts our everyday choices; develop a deeper understanding of the complexities of society and culture; gain insights into criminal behaviour, offender profiling and what makes the criminal mind work; and be introduced to a world of wonder and play through drama.
-Our innovative and highly interactive workshops are designed to inspire your passion in the arts and further develop key learning skills such as reflective and independent thinking, problem-solving, critical thinking and evidence-based decision making.
-This stream will leave you with connections, stories and a greater understanding of the diverse subject choices that are offered in a Bachelor of Arts Degree.
+For those interested in studying a Bachelor of Arts degree, this stream will give you a fascinating insight into the world of the humanities and social sciences.
+You will learn about the diverse world in which we live by exploring the psychology of being human and what makes you think and behave the way you do; the role of media and communications and how it impacts our everyday choices; develop a deeper understanding of the complexities of society and culture; gain insights into criminal behaviour and the difficulties associated with eye witness memory and testimony; and be introduced to a world of wonder and play through drama.
+Our innovative and highly interactive workshops are designed to inspire your passion in the arts and further develop key learning skills such as reflective and independent thinking, problem solving, critical thinking, and evidence based decision making.
+This stream will leave you with connections, stories, and a greater understanding of the diverse subject choices that are offered in a Bachelor of Arts degree.

 Do you have you an idea for a story but don’t know how to put it into words?
 Want to develop vocal confidence and expression in a live setting?
 Want to cultivate your passion for digital or mass media and the English language?
 This intensive is built around the four core skills of listening, speaking, reading, and writing.
-The focus will be practical, skill-based learning in verbal, written and imaginative communication workshops lead by industry experts from a range of creative and literary arts disciplines.
-Throw yourself into a world of storytelling through movement and voice workshops that are designed to support and inspire you at whatever stage you are at in your creative and English language development.
+The focus will be practical, skill based learning in verbal communication, creative writing and critical thinking workshops led by industry experts from a range of literary arts disciplines.
+Throw yourself into a world of storytelling, analytical writing, and vocabulary through experiences that are designed to support and inspire you at whatever stage you are at in your creative and English language development.
 All of this takes place in a fun and interactive learning environment, including visits to some of the iconic sites in Melbourne where contemporary writing and communication happen.

-Explore the world of medicine and medical research including genetics, human physiology, human structure and function – discover what the Bachelor of Biomedicine is all about.
+Explore the world of medicine and medical research including genetics, human physiology, human structure, and function – discover what the Bachelor of Biomedicine is all about.
 Students will investigate the issues pertinent to our world today and look at the rapidly changing areas of genetics and bioethics.
-Students will perform dissections of an eye and kidney, and visit the renowned Anatomy Museum at the University of Melbourne, and participate in a workshop session at the College of Surgeons.
+Students will perform dissections of an eye, brain, and heart, visit the renowned Anatomy Museum at the University of Melbourne, and participate in a workshop session at the College of Surgeons.